KenRothwell/github-slideshow/_posts/0000-01-02-KenRothwell.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Here's some text for the second slide I just created
+Here's some modified text I've done for the second slide I just created